alwaysbegrowing/arbor-contracts/emergency.md

-# Emergency Procedures for Porter Finance
+# Emergency Procedures for Arbor Finance

 ## TL;DR: [Emergency Checklist](#emergency-checklist)

 ## Introduction

 This document details the procedures and guidelines that should take place in the event of an emergency situation.
-Its purpose is to minimize the risk for loss of funds for Porters's users, Treasury, and Smart Contracts.
+Its purpose is to minimize the risk for loss of funds for Arbor's users, Treasury, and Smart Contracts.

 ## Definitions and Examples of Emergencies

 For the purposes of this document, an emergency situation is defined to be:

-**_Any situation that may lead to a considerable amount of loss of funds for Porter users, Porter's Treasury, or Smart Contracts deployed by Porter._**
+**_Any situation that may lead to a considerable amount of loss of funds for Arbor users, Arbor's Treasury, or Smart Contracts deployed by Arbor._**

 This is a non exhaustive list of possible emergency scenarios: